You are currently viewing Which cleaning products are toxic?

 Organic, non-toxic cleaning doesn’t have to be complicated or expensive.
 You can make them at home using the following ingredients:

-- Peppermint: Has antibacterial as well as insect repellent properties
+• Peppermint: Has antibacterial as well as insect-repellent properties

-Non-toxic cleaning products I like to use are Castile Soap, pine oil, Tea Tree oil, apple cider and white vinegar, homemade dish soap, and laundry detergent naturally made home deodorizers.
+Non-toxic cleaning products I like to use are Castile Soap, pine oil, Tea Tree oil, apple cider and white vinegar, homemade dish soap, laundry detergent naturally made home deodorizers.

 It is when we become nutritionally deficient that we are unable to remove the toxins in the first place.
 With the help of internal and external detoxification modalities, we can help your body to heal itself and clean the house.